Anti-Soviet resistance by the Ukrainian Insurgent Army: Battle of Urman village (17 September 1944)

-Battle of Univ (September 30 – October 1, 1944)
+Battle of Univ (30 September–1 October 1944)

-The largest battle in the area between the internal troops of the NKVD and the UPA-West forces of the "Lysonya" military district, which took place from September 30 to October 1, 1944, near the Univ Lavra monastery.
+The largest battle in the area between the internal troops of the NKVD and the UPA-West forces of the "Lysonya" military district, which took place from 30 September to 1 October 1944, near the Univ Lavra monastery.
 At the end of September 1944, the NKVD command received information that a strong UPA unit was stationed eight kilometers northeast of Peremyshliany.
 To eliminate it from the area they sent units of the 17th Brigade, numbering about 450 people, under the command of Lieutenant Colonel SG Bromberg.
 The UPA unit under Dmytro Karpenko ("Yastrub") was stationed in this area.
 Ukrainian insurgent intelligence, in turn, also reported a concentration of Soviet troops but believed it was simply combing the village.
 The battle took place on September 30, 1944, near the Univ Lavra monastery.
 On the part of the UPA, the battle took place in the Siromantsiv hut, Volodymyr Zobkiv's Hundred Self-Defense Hundred, Kosy, and the Dovbny Hundred.
 The Ukrainian insurgents were opposed by seventeen brigades of NKVD internal troops, numbering up to 1,500 soldiers.
 Soviet troops used heavy weapons, including reconnaissance tanks.
 From 9 a.m. to 11 p.m., NKVD troops, supported by guns, mortars, and tanks, made 22 attacks, which were repulsed by Ukrainian insurgents.
 UPA fighters counterattacked several times.
 At night, despite the encirclement, the UPA, divided into small groups, began a breakthrough from the "kettle" in the direction of Pnyatyn.
 NKVD troops sent a group of 50 men in pursuit of the rebels with the support of four tanks.
 Soviet troops caught up with the guerrillas in Pniatyn when they stopped there to rest.
 Tanks fired on UPA positions, inflicting additional heavy losses on the insurgents.
 According to Ukrainian sources, the attack of the NKVD internal troops was stopped by Dmytro Karpenko, "Yastrub" personally damaged one of the tanks with an anti-tank gun.
 According to Soviet data, Ukrainian guerrillas lost 165 killed and 15 taken prisoner.
 The NKVD had six killed and 32 wounded.
 The NKVD seized two anti-tank guns, five machine guns, and 31 rifles.
 The UPA acknowledged the loss of 17 killed and 25 wounded near Univ, seven killed and eight wounded in Pniatyn.
 According to their estimates, the NKVD troops had 170 killed and 120 wounded or even 303 killed.